-Chapter VIII - Investment of University Funds
+Chapter VIII-Investment of University Funds

-- 1. Subject to the provisions of any instrument creating a particular trust, moneys belonging to the University, whether at the time in a state of investment or not, may be invested in any of the following modes of investment: - (a) any public funds or Government Stock or Government Securities of the Commonwealth of Australia, or any State thereof; - (b) any debentures or securities guaranteed by the Government of the Commonwealth of Australia or any State thereof; - (c) any duly authorised debentures or securities issued by any city, municipality or shire in New South Wales, or any incorporated body or society having statutory powers to issue the same in New South Wales, and approved by the Council;
+(c) any duly authorised debentures or securities issued by any city, municipality or shire in New South Wales, or any incorporated body or society having statutory powers to issue the same in New South Wales, and approved by the Council;

-- (d) first mortgage of land held in fee simple in New South Wales; - (e) first mortgage of leasehold lands held under leases, which will have not less than thirty years to run at the date of the expiration of the mortgage: Provided that no such investment shall be made unless approved by resolution of the Council at a meeting the agenda of which contains express notice of the proposal; - (f) deposit at interest with any bank authorised to carry on banking business under the Banking Act 1959 (as amended by subsequent Acts) of the Parliament of the Commonwealth of Australia or with the Rural Bank of New South Wales or with any institution authorised for the investment of cash under the control or subject to the order of the Supreme Court in its equitable jurisdiction: - (g) purchase of freehold or leasehold lands, with or without improvements: Provided that no such investment shall be made unless approved by resolution of the Council at a meeting the agenda of which contains express notice of the proposal. - 2.
-Where any property or money is given, devised or bequeathed to or held by the University subject to any trust, the University may, subject to the terms of the trust, retain such property or money in the same form of investment and in relation thereto exercise all the powers conferred on trustees by the Trustee Act, 1925, as amended by subsequent Acts. - 1.
-In these by-laws, unless the context or subject matter otherwise indicates or requires, "the Act" means the University of New South Wales Act, 1968. - 2.
-For the purposes of subsection (1) of section 5 of the Act - (a) in addition to the professors, the following classes of persons giving instruction within the University are hereby prescribed to be members of the body corporate of the University the associate professors, senior lecturers, lecturers, senior tutors, senior demonstrators, senior tutor-demonstrators and senior instructors and such other classes of persons giving instruction within the University as the Council may, by order, from time to time determine; - (b) the following superior officers within the University are hereby prescribed to be members of the body corporate of the University the persons appointed to the positions of Assistant Principal, Registrar, Bursar and University Librarian and to such other positions as the Council may, by order, from time to time determine. - 3.
-For the purposes of paragraph (c) of subsection (8) of section 8 of the Act - (a) the term of office of the nominated members of the Council who were holding office on the twenty-fifth day of March 1971 shall expire on the thirtieth day of June 1973; - (b) the term of office of nominated members of the Council nominated subsequent to the twenty-fifth day of March 1971 shall be four calendar years commencing on the first day of July immediately following their nomination; - (c) the term of office of the elected members of the Council holding office on the twenty-fifth day of March 1971 shall expire on the thirtieth day of June 1971.

-The Council may make rules or orders for or with respect to -

-- (a) the payment of such fees and charges, including fines, as the Council deems necessary, including fees and charges to be paid in respect of - - (i) entrance to the University; - (ii) tuition: - (iii) lectures and classes: - (iv) examinations; - (v) residence; - (vi) the conferring of degrees and diplomas; - (vii) the provision of amenities and services; whether or not of an academic nature; and - (viii) an organisation of students or of students and other persons; and - (b) the exemption from, or deferment of, payment of fees and charges, including fines.

-Chapter IX - General
+(d) first mortgage of land held in fee simple in New South Wales;

+(e) first mortgage of leasehold lands held under leases, which will have not less than thirty years to run at the date of the expiration of the mortgage: Provided that no such investment shall be made unless approved by resolution of the Council at a meeting the agenda of which contains express notice of the proposal;

+(f) deposit at interest with any bank authorised to carry on banking business under the Banking Act 1959 (as amended by subsequent Acts) of the Parliament of the Commonwealth of Australia or with the Rural Bank of New South Wales or with any institution authorised for the investment of cash under the control or subject to the order of the Supreme Court in its equitable jurisdiction;

+(g) purchase of freehold or leasehold lands, with or without improvements: Provided that no such investment shall be made unless approved by resolution of the Council at a meeting the agenda of which contains express notice of the proposal.

+2. Where any property or money is given, devised or bequeathed to or held by the University subject to any trust, the University may, subject to the terms of the trust, retain such property or money in the same form of investment and in relation thereto exercise all the powers conferred on trustees by the Trustee Act, 1925, as amended by subsequent Acts.

+Chapter IX-General 1.
+In these by-laws, unless the context or subject matter otherwise indicates or requires, "the Act" means the University of New South Wales Act, 1968.

+2. For the purpose of subsection (1) of section 5 of the Act

+(a) in addition to the professors, the following classes of persons giving instruction within the University are hereby prescribed to be members of the body corporate of the University - the associate professors, senior lecturers, senior tutors, senior demonstrators, senior tutor-demonstrators and senior instructors and such other classes of persons giving instruction within the University as the Council may, by order, from time to time determine;

+(b) the following superior officers within the University are hereby prescribed to be members of the body corporate of the University - the persons appointed to the positions of Assistant Principal, Registrar, Bursar and University Librarian and to such other positions as the Council may, by order, from time to time determine.

+3. For the purposes of paragraph (c) of subsection (8) of section 8 of the Act

+(a) the term of office of the nominated members of the Council who were holding office on the twenty-fifth day of March 1971 shall expire on the thirtieth day of June 1973;

+(b) the term of office nominated members of the Council nominated subsequent to the twentyfifth day of March 1971 shall be four calendar years commencing on the first day of July immediately following their nomination;

+(c) the term of office of the elected members of the Council holding office on the twenty-fifth day of March 1971 shall expire on the thirtieth day of June 1971.

-Chapter X - Fees and Charges
+Chapter X-Fees and Charges